codeforbtv/docs/local-cloud-proposal.md

 * Only non-critical applications will be deployed
 * No email applications will be allowed (e.g. SMTP, CRM, mailing lists)
 * Only Infrastructure as a Service (IaaS) will be provided (i.e. no PaaS layer)
+* An internal storage area network (SAN) will be used

 Specific applications targeted for deployment in phase 1 include: